hgholami/GeneticAlgorithm/readme.txt

 The genetic algorithm function within this class determines the elite tour and moves it to the top of the population.
-The genetic algorithm also chooses 2 parents which were the most fit from a randomly populated parent pool from the overall population.
+The genetic algorithm also chooses 2 parents which were the most fit from a randomly populated parent pool from the overall population and crosses them to create a new tour.
+This is done for each non elite tour.